Br3nda/wharehauora-server/docs/CONTRIBUTING.md

 # Contributing to Whare Hauora (server edition)

-First of, thank you for taking the time to contribute 🎉!
+First off, thank you for taking the time to contribute 🎉!
 We really appreciate it!

 We are trying to get better at welcoming newcomers 🚧 and will keep working on this contributing guideline until is all shiny and magical and explains everything you need to know ✨.
 While we get there, here are a few things you can have a look at: